 The Providence College Office of Public Safety is located on the main campus at the Huxley Avenue gate, providing service to the campus community 24 hours a day, 7 days a week, 365 days a year.
-The office is staffed by the Chief of Public Safety, eight supervisors, an administrative assistant, 25 officers, and five dispatchers/switchboard operators.
+The office is staffed by the Chief of Public Safety, the Deputy Chief of Public Safety, one (1) lieutenant, six (6) sergeants, twenty-two (22) officers, one (1) investigator, one (1) administrative coordinator, and five (5) dispatchers /switchboard operators.
 Under the auspices of the Vice President of Student Affairs, the Office of Public Safety works closely with the Providence College Safety and Emergency Response Committee and the Clery Act Compliance Committee, as well as with the Providence Police Department, to create a safe and secure campus environment.
 In an effort to accomplish this goal, the office provides motor, bike, and foot patrols on campus-

 The Providence College Annex, located at 231 Douglas Avenue, Providence, RI, is an off-campus property for which crime activity is monitored and reported.
 The Annex is intended to be a space for campus/community dialogue and collaboration.
 It supports immediate, short-term initiatives such as potluck dinners, discussions, exhibitions, and meetings.
 It also supports courses, workshops, retreats for campus and community groups, and ongoing projects that serve the community.
-Off-campus Collegeowned and leased housing is also monitored for crime activity and reporting.
-For purposes of the Clery Act, "hybrid housing" is considered to be within the College's campus geography.
+Off-campus College-owned and leased housing is also monitored for crime activity and reporting.
+For purposes of the Clery Act, Non-College-Owned Student Housing is considered to be within the College's campus geography.
 (Please see Maps in Appendix B).

 Providence College strongly encourages the prompt and accurate reporting of all criminal or suspicious activities occurring on or near campus.
 Reports can be made by calling or visiting the Office of Public Safety, by speaking with an officer on patrol, or by communicating with a member of the residence life staff.
 Persons who prefer not to report alone may be supported by the presence of a friend.
 Students and employees may report a crime by contacting a member of the community who serves as a resource for them.
-Once a report is received, it will be evaluated and appropriate action will be taken.
+Once a report is received, it will be evaluated, and appropriate action will be taken.
 Reports to the Office of Public Safety may form the basis of criminal charges (violations of state and federal laws) or disciplinary matters (violations of College policy).
 As warranted, the Office of Public Safety will work and cooperate with the Providence Police Department and the Rhode Island State Police.
 Crime victims also may file criminal reports directly with the Providence Police Department at its office complex in Providence, R.I., or by calling (401) 272-3121.
 Complaints made to the Providence Police Department are investigated by the department and referred to the state attorney general's office for prosecutorial decisions.